ppy/osu-wiki/wiki/Tournaments/YSC/2017/en.md

 - Referees will create the lobby and invite players 10 minutes before the match is due to start.
 - Any player that fails to show up 10 minutes after a match is due to start will forfeit the match and a win by default will be awarded to the other player.
 - Failure to attend a match without a valid reason may result in being blacklisted from participating in future tournaments.
 - The referee will have host at all times during the match.
-Players are expected to have a warm up and link the beatmap before the match starts.
+Players are expected to have a warm-up and link the beatmap before the match starts.
 - Players will have 90 seconds to ban a map.
 Failure to ban a map after this time will result in a loss of a ban.
 - Players will have 90 seconds to pick a map.
 Failure to pick a map after this time will result in the pick being passed to their opponent.
 - Disconnects during the first 30 seconds of the map will result in the map being replayed.
 Any disconnections after this will result in a forfeit of that map.